 Mr. Balaban advises clients on financing strategies relating to concentrated equity positions and on balance sheet restructuring transactions, including:

 - Convertible and exchangeable bond offerings (both optional and mandatory, including trust-issued mandatory exchangeables) and related call spread overlays

 - Convertible bond exchanges and related call spread unwinds

 - Structured margin loans

 - Various other equity-based financing, hedging, and monetization transactions, such as funded collars, variable prepaid forwards, covered calls, and combinations of the foregoing

 - Fixed and variable share forward sales and related equity offerings, including registered and Rule 144 exempt block sales and at-the-market (ATM) offerings

 - Structured issuer share repurchase transactions

-Mr. Balaban has held a number of leadership roles at the firm, including as former Global Co-Chair of the firm’s Financial Institutions Industry Group.
+Mr. Balaban has held a number of leadership roles at the firm, including as former Global Co-Chair of Latham & Watkins’ Financial Institutions Industry Group.
 He is also the former Global Co-Chair of the firm’s Capital Markets Practice.
-In this role, Mr. Balaban focused on building and marketing Latham’s unique global capital markets offering that provides our global financial institution clients with integrated, top tier financial regulatory coverage spanning the US, the UK, the EU, and Asia.
+In this role, Mr. Balaban focused on building and marketing Latham’s unique global capital markets offering that provides the firm’s global financial institution clients with integrated, top-tier financial regulatory coverage spanning the US, the UK, the EU, and Asia.